 - Azure Activity: all security alerts, approved Security Center just in time requests, and all alerts generated by adaptive application controls.

-- Log Analytics: all security alerts.
+- Azure Monitor logs: all security alerts.

 Security recommendations can be also consumed via REST API.
 Read Security Resource Provider REST API Reference for more information.